yebuzhen/Lab-Bot/README.md

 ### For Students
 1. Using local account to log in the system.
 2. Make a request.
-(Requests can only be made when there is a lab in A32 and the student is enrolled in the corresponding module)
+3. Requests can be made when there is a lab in A32 and the student is enrolled in the corresponding module.
+4. Requests can also be made if there is a lab within 15 minutes in the future or 10 minutes before, and the student is enrolled in the corresponding module.
-3. Can see how many waiting requests are in the queue.
+5. Can see how many waiting requests are in the queue.
-4. Can see the position of my request.
+6. Can see the position of my request.
-5. Can see the request history.
+7. Can see the request history.
-6. Cancel the request.
+8. Cancel the request.

 ### For Assistants
 1. Using local account to log in the system.
 2. When there is a waiting request available, you can choose to help when get ready.
-(Assistants can only handle requests from the modules they enrolled in)
+3. Assistants can only handle requests from the modules they enrolled in.
-3. After deciding to help, you can see which student to help.
+4. After deciding to help, you can see which student to help.
-4. Finish the request.
+5. Finish the request.
-5. Suspend the request.
+6. Suspend the request.
-6. Can see the requests you have handled before.
+7. Can see the requests you have handled before.
-7. Can see all the suspended requests and choose one to help.
+8. Can see all the suspended requests and choose one to help.

 # Future Development
 ---